NikUstimenko/acoustotreams/_sources/params.rst.txt

 .. testsetup::

    import numpy as np
-   import acoutreams
+   import acoustotreams

 ===========================================
 Scalar basis sets and other core parameters
 ===========================================

-Throughout the high-level functions and classes of *acoutreams* a set of parameters appear that define important underlying quantities for the calculation.
+Throughout the high-level functions and classes of *acoustotreams* a set of parameters appear that define important underlying quantities for the calculation.
 First, these are the different scalar basis sets that are used to solve scattering processes: the spherical, cylindrical, and plane wave solutions.
 The word "scalar" emphasizes that the basis sets